-So, what are the northern lights?
-Well, simply put, they are a beautiful natural phenomenon and the greatest natural light show on earth.
+What are the northern lights?
+Simply put, they are a beautiful natural phenomenon and the greatest natural light show on earth.

-What the Northern Lights look like.
+What the Northern Lights Look Like

-Why visit Iceland for the Northern Lights.
+Why visit Iceland for the Northern Lights?

-Why see the Northern Lights with a tour operator.
+Why See the Northern Lights with a Tour Operator?

 “Took the Northern Lights Mystery tour on Sept 25 2016.
 Swan was our guide and he was unbelievable.
 What a great storyteller.
 And he knew just the right times to stop, where other buses kept going.
 They cancelled the tour for the first two nights and we were lucky enough to finally go on the third night.
 Although we were initially disappointed they had cancelled, it quickly made sense when we were on the tour that they knew exactly what they were doing and they didn't want to take a chance in disappointing guests on the tour.”

-How Gray Line Iceland can help you see the Northern Lights.
+How Can Gray Line Iceland Help You See the Northern Lights?

 Gray Line Iceland has been in the business of chasing the northern lights for a long time.
 Taking one of our northern lights tours means being in the company of experts.